Spencer Gulf: Marine Parks

+Cuttlefish Coast Sanctuary Zone

+The Cuttlefish Coast Sanctuary Zone is within the Upper Spencer Gulf Marine Park.
+This area, 63 km south of Port Augusta and 15 km northeast of Whyalla, was inscribed on the National Heritage List on 24 February 2023, as it is "of outstanding significance to Australia as the largest known breeding habitat of the giant Australian cuttlefish (Sepia apama)".
+The rocky reef provides a protective shelter for the cuttlefish, which attach their eggs on the underside of rocks or in crevices.

+Within the sanctuary, the largest and densest breeding aggregation of cuttlefish in the world occurs annually from May to August, with intense competition between male cuttlefish leading to complex behaviours and spectacular massed displays of colour and shapeshifting.
+The cuttlefish in this area face several threats, including vulnerability to the impact of commercial fishing.
+These risks are being managed by the South Australian Government through protection in a marine protection area and fishing bans.
+Other possible risks are pollution from industrial sites or plastic pollution being washed in on the tide.

+In August 2025, the state and federal governments provided funding of almost $700,000 to install a bubble curtain to protect the giant cuttlefish in the Upper Spencer Gulf during their breeding season from the harmful algal bloom that began on the Fleurieu Peninsula in March, and had not yet dissipated.
+The curtain would protect approximately 50,000 to 80,000 eggs and hatchlings.
+However, the bloom had not reached the Upper Spencer Gulf by October 2025.

 Terrestrial reserves

 A number of terrestrial reserves either adjoin Spencer Gulf at low water or are located on islands within the gulf.
 On the west coast of the gulf, from north to south, they are Munyaroo Conservation Park, Franklin Harbor Conservation Park, Lipson Island Conservation Park, Tumby Island Conservation Park, Sir Joseph Banks Group Conservation Park, Lincoln National Park and Memory Cove Wilderness Protection Area.
 On the east coast of the gulf, from north to south, they are Winninowie Conservation Park, Bird Islands Conservation Park, Goose Island Conservation Park, Leven Beach Conservation Park and Innes National Park.
 At the mouth of the gulf, the Gambier Islands Conservation Park is located within the Gambier Islands group.

 Non-statutory arrangements

 Important Bird Areas

 Three Important Bird Areas (IBAs) have been nominated by BirdLife International at locations in Spencer Gulf.
 The Spencer Gulf Important Bird Area lies along the north-eastern coast of the Gulf; it comprises a 460 km2 strip of coastal land consisting mainly of intertidal mudflats, mangroves and salt marshes.
 It was identified as an IBA by BirdLife International because of its importance for the conservation of waders, or shorebirds.
 The other two IBAs within Spencer Gulf are located in the Sir Joseph Banks Group and at Goose Island.
 Both sites contain breeding colonies of various island seabird species.